0xpatatedouce/scriptcitrea/README.md

 sudo apt-get install systemd -y
 ```

-open a file
+Create a file for the service:
 ```
 nano /etc/systemd/system/citrea.service
 ```

-copy and paste this into the file
+Copy and paste this into the file:
 ```
 [Unit]
 Description=Citrea Fullnode